Shreeramghimire/Salmon-Statistics/first_part.md

 Our prior (centered at 10%) and our data (showing 20%) combine to give a posterior distribution centered around **16.7%**.

-Instead of saying, *"There is a 95% confidence interval between X and Y,"* we can say: *"There is a 95% probability that the true infection rate is between 6% and 32%."* This is a **direct, probabilistic statement** about our parameter—which Frequentist statistics strictly forbids!
+Instead of saying, *"There is a 95% confidence interval between X and Y,"* we can say: *"There is a 95% probability that the true infection rate is between 6% and 32%."* This is a **direct, probabilistic statement** about our parameter, which Frequentist statistics strictly forbids!

 ---